Colin Kaepernick Has a Job

 From the Detroit airport bar to this godforsaken hotel, I’d flown to a city you’d only ever visit for football Sundays, an American holy land known as Green Bay.
 I had come here, having spent months concerning myself with Colin Kaepernick, to witness the beginning of a season in which he is not yet a participant, to watch and speak with the man carrying his baton: a 31-year-old named Michael Bennett.

 A place like Green Bay gives you perspective on why football matters.
-It’s for sport, but it’s also community—an entire town, excited to spend months together, once a week, in celebration of their home team.
+It’s for sport, but it’s also community—an entire town, excited to spend months together, once a week, in celebration of its home team.
 Running up South Oneida toward Lambeau Field shortly after 8 a.m., there are already Packer fans, preparing.
 Strolling up that street again at noon, pancakes and eggs and bacon and sausage and toast and hash browns and coffee and orange juice and water from IHOP deep in my belly, it’s already a carnival of green and yellow.
 Talk of activism seeps into my head—a boycott for Kap!—but that all disappears once I step inside the stadium.

-Sitting at the back of the press box, with a Where’s Waldo? view of the Seahawks’ sideline, I can see the Blues Traveler frontman John Popper launch into “The Star Spangled Banner” with his trusty harmonica.
+Sitting at the back of the press box, with a Where’s Waldo? view of the Seahawks’ sideline, I can see the Blues Traveler frontman John Popper launch into “The Star-Spangled Banner” with his trusty harmonica.
 This moment—this is the America that could be sold in hell, disguised as fire.

 Within a few notes, the majority in the front row of the press box pull out binoculars.
 You don’t need them for the flag, which is 40 yards long and 16 people wide.
 We are paying attention for the sideline—once a place of ritualistic unity, now the site of individualism.
 And on this legendary field, during this time-honored song, on one side, Seattle’s Michael Bennett, sitting on a metal bench; on the other, Green Bay’s Martellus Bennett—his brother—raising a fist.

 It is a moment, but it is also one that will pass.
-In the first half, Marty makes a catch for 12 yards and Michael gets a sack on Aaron Rodgers, punctuated by a pro wrestling-inspired pelvic thrust.
+In the first half, Martellus makes a catch for 12 yards and Michael gets a sack on Aaron Rodgers, punctuated by a pro wrestling-inspired pelvic thrust.
 It is a new season, and with it come new expectations.
 The on-field protests are now a thing that we do, which means—even with more frequency—that they are easier to block out.
-It’s what happens after these newfound leaders retreat back to their locker rooms, their quiet spaces, that will dictate our path forward.
+It’s what happens after these newfound leaders retreat to their locker rooms, their quiet spaces, that will dictate our path forward.

 “Everybody wants to think that there’s not something going on,” Michael Bennett says to me while sitting in his locker, which is punctuated by a statue of Black Santa Claus.
 “But you’ve got to be able to show the truth and shed light on the things that are happening outside of sports—pushing that message that there are so many inequalities out there, and so many things happening to people of color, whether it’s African-Americans, Muslims, Hispanics.”

-It’s one thing to watch a player prioritize equality over football, away from the field, wherever Colin Kaepernick is today.
-But to sit in a locker room, here in the football holy land, here in the state that put Donald Trump over the top, just minutes after the conclusion of a game—to think freely and courageously—that’s necessary.
+It’s one thing for a player to prioritize equality over football, away from the field, wherever Colin Kaepernick is today.
+But to sit in a locker room, here in the football holy land, here in the state that put Donald Trump over the top, just minutes after the conclusion of a game—to think freely and courageously—that's absolutely necessary.

 “Boycotting is a form of protest,” Bennett tells me.
 “I think if there is a boycott, it kind of shows that the consumer has power.
 But then it’s like: What’s the next step?”

 Colin Kaepernick may never again play in the NFL.
 He also might, and if he does, protesting will be allowed. (“Players are encouraged but not required to stand during the playing of the national anthem,” the NFL had to say for itself, for this story.)
 Either way, he’s opened the door, one that people—not players, people—like Michael Bennett are willing to walk through.
-This isn’t the door that we were not allowed to walk through; it was never supposed to be found.
+It’s a dangerous door for America, one we aren’t supposed to walk through—and one we were never supposed to find.

-“One of these days, when you made it, and the doors are open wide,” Langston Hughes told Nina Simone, before he died, “make sure you tell them exactly where it’s at, so they have no place to hide.”

 Through that door, the true history of this country.
 Through that door, the unpleasant reasons behind this country’s greatest success and failures.
 And through that door, flashbacks to all the times this country’s ways have helped you and the ones you've loved, all the ways it's hurt.

 Colin Kaepernick found that door.
-And should you choose to keep walking, down this dangerous road that so few travel, and understand that you could experience all this hurt, all this pain, then you could walk back out into the same America you left behind.
+He been showing us where it is, for a year now.
+And it’s on us now—all of us: to invite discomfort enough to take that walk, down this dangerous road that so few travel, and understand that you could experience all this hurt, all this pain, then you could walk back out into the same America you left behind.

-“I’m a combat veteran from the Vietnam war and I could not be more proud of what Colin has chosen to do,” the Kaepernicks’ family friend told me, before hanging up the phone from Turlock.
+“I’m a combat veteran from the Vietnam war and I could not be more proud of what Colin has chosen to do,” the Kaepernicks’ family friend tells me, before hanging up the phone from Turlock.
 “It’s what I fought for, the opportunity for someone who has a firm conviction in their beliefs to stand up and speak their mind, or in this case take a knee for what he truly believes.
 And if anyone wants to make a negative comment about it, feel free.
 I frankly don’t give a shit.
 I admire him.
 He stood by his convictions.
 To be honest with you, I admire him more for what he’s done in this past year than what he accomplished going to a Super Bowl or football stats.
 To me, this is more admirable.”

 Rembert Browne, a former writer-at-large at New York magazine and an alumnus of Grantland, is a contributing writer at B/R Mag.
 Follow him on Twitter: @rembert.